-The General Data Protection Regulation (GDPR) is a new set of European Union (EU) Regulations, which came into force on 25 May 2018.
-The Regulation changed how organisations process and handle data, with the key aim of giving greater protection and rights to individuals.
+The Data Protection Act (DPA) came into effect on 25 May 2018 and was amended on 01 January 2021 by regulations under the European Union (Withdrawal) Act 2018.
+The Updated Act reflects the UK's status outside of the EU and sits alongside and supplements the UK GDPR.
+The Act makes provision about the processing of member data personal data, with the key aim of giving greater protection and rights to individuals.
 Please refer to the City and County of Swansea Pension Fund website www.swanseapensionfund.org.uk to view the Funds Privacy Notice.
 The notice is designed to give you information about the data we hold about you, how we use it, your rights in relation to it and the safeguards that are in place to protect it.